 Too much cortisol can result in blood glucose spikes, increases in blood pressure, inflammatory responses and lowering of the immune system.
 It can also lead to disruption of muscle tissue repair and creation along with an increase in fat storage.
 Cortisol is released in response to stress.
 Working out is stressful, therefore the longer you workout, the more cortisol you release.

 Many studies have shown that cortisol increases dramatically after approximately 60 minutes of vigorous exercise.
 There are also a number of studies that show the optimal time for weight training to be around the 45-60 minute mark, and for cardiovascular training to be around the 30-minute mark.

 vary workout length to manage muscle fatigue

 Long duration workouts, particularly prolonged strength training workouts, can be very stressful to a number of the body’s systems, not just the endocrine system.
 Both the nervous and muscular systems are heavily taxed during a typical workout.
 The extent of this stress and strain depends on a few factors including the type of activity, the intensity and the duration.
 Both systems need adequate time to recover in order for progress to be made.

 Exhaustive, long, drawn-out workouts are okay now and then, but not every time.
-Piling on the stress to the nervous and muscular systems very quickly leads to burnout.
+Piling on the stress to the nervous and muscular systems very quickly leads to major muscle fatigue and burnout.
 If you take a look at professional athletes; they walk a very fine line between peak condition and injury as they are frequently asking their bodies to perform at a very high and intense level.
+That is why rest and nutrition are major part of their plan to maximize performance.
 That is why off-season is essential to allow for full recovery.

 Another good reason to keep your workout length under the hour mark is it gives you little time to waste.
 The longer you spend at the gym, the more time you have to hangout instead of workout.